History of pizza

 The history of pizza began in antiquity, as various ancient cultures produced flatbreads with several toppings.
 Pizza today is an Italian dish with a flat dough-based base and toppings, with significant Italian roots in history.

 A precursor of pizza was probably the focaccia, a flatbread known to the Romans as panis focacius, to which toppings were then added.
 Modern pizza evolved from similar flatbread dishes in Naples, Italy, between the 16th and mid-18th century.

-The word pizza was first documented in 997 CE in Gaeta and successively in different parts of central and southern Italy.
+The word pizza was first documented in 997 CE in Gaeta and successively in different parts of southern Italy.
 Furthermore, the Etymological Dictionary of the Italian Language explains the word pizza as coming from dialectal pinza, 'clamp', as in modern Italian pinze, 'pliers, pincers, tongs, forceps'.
 Their origin is from Latin pinsere, 'to pound, stamp'.